avnet-iotconnect/iotc-python-examples/PROTEUS_MP157F_Demo/README.md

 * To complete the setup process:
    * Connect your board to the internet by either using an ethernet cable, or by following the optional Wi-Fi configuration step below.
-   * Optionally, you may connect the board to an external monitor using the HMDI port.
+   * You will also need to connect the STM32MP157 Discovery kit to your PC using a USB-A to micro-USB cable.
+Connect to the assigned COM Port using serial console application, such as [Tera Term](https://ttssh2.osdn.jp/index.html.en), or a browser application like [Google Chrome Labs Serial Terminal](https://googlechromelabs.github.io/serial-terminal/).
+Optionally, you may connect the board to an external monitor using the HMDI port and a keyboard/mouse.

 * **Wi-Fi Configuration (OPTIONAL)**
-  * Open a terminal window and run these commands in this order:
+  * Using the serial terminal connected to the ST Discovery board, run these commands in this order:
     * ```ifconfig wlan0 up```
     * ```echo "[Match]" > /lib/systemd/network/51-wireless.network```
     * ```echo "Name=wlan0" >> /lib/systemd/network/51-wireless.network```